metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 The steps are the same as above with one important difference: if you want to run Metabase in production, you'll want to use a production-ready database to store your Metabase application data.
 Here are some [databases we recommend](migrating-from-h2.md#databases-we-recommend-for-storing-your-metabase-application-data).

 For example, say you want to use [PostgreSQL](https://www.postgresql.org/).
-You would get a PostgreSQL service up and running and create a database:
+You would get a PostgreSQL service up and running and create an empty database:

 ```
 createdb metabaseappdb
 ```

-You can all your app DB whatever you want.
+You can call your app DB whatever you want.
 And there's no need to create any tables in that database; Metabase will do that for you.
-You'll just need to set environment variables so Metabase knows how to connect to your database.
+You'll just need to set environment variables for Metabase to use on startup so Metabase knows how to connect to this database.

 You'll create a directory for your Metabase like in the steps listed above for the [Local installation](#local-installation), but when it's time to run the `java -jar` command to start up the JAR, you'll prefix the command with some environment variables to tell Metabase how to connect to the `metabaseappdb` you created: